 Finish paragraph and invitation (3-4 sentences)

-Your research is here on inquiry email subject!
+Your research is here on the inquiry email subject!

 Invite them to contact you and welcome the opportunity to interview them.